Giacomo Matteotti: Italian Socialist Party and Unitary Socialist Party

 Matteotti's national political career began in a context of growing social tension, culminating in the factory occupations of September 1920 and the split within the Italian left brought about by the 2nd World Congress of the Communist International (Comintern).
-The congress summarised the conditions for joining the Comintern in 21 points (the Twenty-one Conditions), the 7th of which called for "a complete break with reformism and centrist politics" and the expulsion of "known opportunists", among whom the Italians Turati and Giuseppe Emanuele Modigliani were specifically mentioned.
+The congress summarised the conditions for joining the Comintern in 21 points (the Twenty-one Conditions), the 7th of which called for "a complete break with reformism and centrist politics" and the expulsion of "known opportunists", among whom the Italians Turati and Giuseppe Modigliani were specifically mentioned.
 The 17th point required each party to change its name to the Communist Party, followed by the name of its respective country.
 The PSI was then divided into three currents: reformists, maximalists, and communists.
 The reformist group of Matteotti and Turati met in Reggio Emilia on 11–12 October 1920, without clearly outlining its gradualist line.
 At the Rome Congress in October 1922, the entire reformist and gradualist current linked to Turati was expelled from the PSI; the defectors founded the new PSU, of which Matteotti became secretary.

 Matteotti was present at the first day of the Livorno Congress in January 1921, a congress that ended with the communist split and the birth of the Communist Party of Italy (PCd'I).
 Matteotti, who had already commented on the prospect of a split in a previous article (La Lotta, 18 December 1920) hoping that the divisions within the ruling groups would at least spare the unions, left Livorno early to go to Ferrara, where the PSI leadership group had been arrested following the massacre at the Estense Castle; in a situation of strong tension, he temporarily assumed the role of secretary of the city's Chamber of Labour.
 This produced awareness of the involutive dangers that were gathering over Italian society and institutions, a renewed commitment to his anti-fascist struggle, and frequent denunciations of the violence that was being carried out.
 In the Chamber of Labour on 31 January 1921, Matteotti issued a motion that was put to the vote four days later and rejected; he warned that the bourgeois ruling class had the duty to put an end to "this little counter-revolution of yours, which is preparing the way for civil war".